 If you are racking your brains about which platform or framework to pick for developing your next mobile app, hold on; you’ll need to decide between iOS and Android or between Ionic and React Native.
-Let’s make a zippy comparison between Ionic and React Native; we leave it to you to decide which app framework is better.
+Let’s have a look at Ionic vs React Native; we leave it to you to decide which app framework is better.

 Ionic in a nutshell: